speedscale/docs/docs/reference/faq.md

 ```

 For further troubleshooting, please refer to the [metrics-server docs](https://github.com/kubernetes-sigs/metrics-server/blob/master/KNOWN_ISSUES.md).

+### Why are some CPU and memory metrics missing in my test report?

+Often CPU and memory metrics have a gap in the data and metrics are not shows for the full [replay](/reference/glossary.md#replay) length.
+The [collector](/reference/glossary.md#collector) starts up with the replay and there is a delay between when services start and when the Kubernetes API starts reporting their usage data.
+Speedscale chooses to get your replay running as fast as possible at the risk of missing early usage data.

 ### What if my pod doesn't start? <a href="#what-if-my-pod-doesnt-start" id="what-if-my-pod-doesnt-start"></a>